 Medicare for the Blind

 In a world full of technology, it is easy to assume we all have equal access to Medicare information.
-For those who are blind or visually impaired, this isn’t always the case.
+But for those who are blind or have visual impairment, this isn’t always the case.
 In 2016, three blind Medicare beneficiaries changed the path for blind seniors and Medicare eligibles.

 National Federation of the Blind vs. Centers for Medicare and Medicaid Services (CMS)